Integral models of Harish-Chandra modules of the finite covering groups of PU(1,1): Introduction

-For the theory of $(\fg,K)$-modules over the complex number field $\bC$, it is crucial that rational representations of compact Lie groups or corresponding reductive algebraic groups have the complete reducibility.
-For example, this guarantees the following results: \begin{itemize} \item The coordinate rings of complex reductive algebraic groups are cosemisimple (\cite{S} Chapter XIV and XV). \item Every $K$-module is both injective and projective (\cite{KV} Lemma 2.4). \item Irreducible representations of $K$ form a projective family of generators of the category of $K$-modules. \item Let $K_\bR$ be a maximal compact subgroup of $K$.
-Then $K_\bR$-finite distributions on $K_\bR$ form a convolution algebra $R(K_\bR)$ called the Hecke algebra.
-This is approximately unital, and the categories of approximately unital $R(K_\bR)$-modules and locally finite representations of $K_\bR$ are isomorphic.
-Moreover, if we are given a Harish-Chandra pair $(\fg,K)$, there is an approximately unital algebra $R(\fg,K)$ also called the Hecke algebra such that the categories of $(\fg,K)$-modules and approximately unital $R(\fg,K)$-modules are isomorphic (\cite{KV} I.4 Theorem).
-It particularly implies that $(\fg,K)$-modules can be treated like modules over rings. \item The right adjoint functor $I^{\fg,K}_{\fq,M}$ can be constructed as a Hom-type adjoint functor. \item We can define the base-change type construction of $(\fg,K)$-modules from small pairs $(\fg,M)$ known as the Bernstein functor (see \cite{KV} (2.8) and \cite{J1} 1.4.2). \item We are able to get the so-called standard projective and injective resolutions of $(\fg,K)$-modules from the Koszul complexes (\cite{KV} Theorem 2.122).
-It enables us to compute the derived functor modules. \end{itemize} For deeper studies the highest weight theory is also important.
-From one viewpoint what cause this phenomenon are weight space decompositions of representations of tori and the structure of root systems.
+Currently, no nontrivial computational results on $I^{\fg,K}_{\fq,M}$ over commutative rings are known.
+The aim of this paper is to compute some modules obtained by the functor $I^{\fg,K}_{\fq,M}$ over commutative rings explicitly.
+More specifically, we study the following three things in an easy setting: \begin{itemize} \item Compute $I^{\fg,K}_{\fq,M}$ when the flat base change theorem holds. \item See when an induced module is defined over a smaller ring. \item Find an interesting counterexample to the flat base change theorem. \end{itemize} However, it appears difficult to compute $I^{\fg,K}_{\fq,M}$ directly from our construction in \cite{MR4007195}.
+The main issue is representation theory of $K$.
+In the theory of $(\fg,K)$-modules over the complex numbers, it is crucial that algebraic representations of compact Lie groups or corresponding complex reductive algebraic groups satisfy complete reducibility.
+Let $(\fg,K)$ be a Harish-Chandra pair over the complex numbers.
+Suppose that $K$ is reductive.
+Choose a maximal compact subgroup $K_\bR$ of $K$.
+The following results are consequences of complete reducibility: \begin{itemize} \item The coordinate ring of $K$ is cosemisimple (\cite{MR0252485} Chapter XIV and XV). \item Every $K$-module is both injective and projective (\cite{MR1330919} Lemma 2.4). \item Irreducible representations of $K$ form a family of projective generators of the category of $K$-modules. \item The $K_\bR$-finite distributions on $K_\bR$ form a convolution algebra $R(K_\bR)$ which is called the Hecke algebra.
+This algebra is approximately unital.
+The category of locally finite representations of $K_\bR$ is canonically isomorphic to that of approximately unital $R(K_\bR)$-modules.
+More generally, to $(\fg,K)$ is attached an approximately unital algebra $R(\fg,K)$ which is commonly referred to as the Hecke algebra.
+The category of $(\fg,K)$-modules is isomorphic to that of approximately unital $R(\fg,K)$-modules (\cite{MR1330919} I.4 Theorem).
+Thanks to this fact, $(\fg,K)$-modules are treated like modules over rings in \cite{MR1330919}.
+For instance, $I^{\fg,K}_{\fq,M}$ can be constructed as a Hom-type right adjoint functor between modules. \item We can define the dual Zuckerman functor $\Pi$ by a base-change type construction (see \cite{MR1330919} (2.8) and \cite{1604.04253} 1.4.2). \item We can construct the so-called standard projective and injective resolutions of $(\fg,K)$-modules from the Koszul complex (\cite{MR1330919} Theorem 2.122).
+It enables us to compute the derived functor modules explicitly. \end{itemize} The highest weight theory is also important for deeper study.
+In this theory, weight space decomposition of representations of tori and the structure of root systems play a fundamental role.